dip. Sport and Remedial Massage Therapy, NLSSM

 After graduating, and spending a summer dancing in some music videos which will remain happily in the archives, Ruth worked in the entertainment industry for 10 years as an acting agent and casting assistant.
 There was never a dull moment working in London with some of the UK’s most famous actors, writers and comedians but long hours behind a desk ultimately was not for her.

-In the midst of all the massaging is was clear that many clients would benefit from rehabilitative exercise, so it was time to upskill and Ruth qualified as a Pilates teacher in 2013.
+Ruth qualified as a Pilates teacher in 2013.
 She has helped countless people get fitter and stronger as well as dealing with post-surgical rehabilitation and long-term joint issues or injuries.
 Her philosophy is to give people back control over their bodies, remove any fears around exercise and dispel the mysteries around back pain!

 Ruth’s initial massage course was so in-depth that prenatal techniques were already within her skillset.
 But living in north London she noticed many “mother and baby” classes either excluded fathers or focused on the babies only, so she set up her Parent Pilates classes to help people rehabilitate and recharge after giving birth and baby massage classes to facilitate bonding and confidence for all the family.
 These became firm favourites locally and she now regularly lectures on a Postnatal Yoga teacher training course.